CodingRockstar/phonegap-bluetoothhelper/README.md

 ## NOTE
-The function for checkning the Bluetooth-state is taken from [https://github.com/don/BluetoothSerial](https://github.com/don/BluetoothSerial)
+The function for checking the Bluetooth-state is taken from [https://github.com/don/BluetoothSerial](https://github.com/don/BluetoothSerial)